shreybirmiwal/EthDenver/README.md

 ### Autonome
 Autonome acts as our agent hosting layer.
 We use agentic actions in our platform to do things like 'automatically create insurance claims' based on camera footage on chain

-This is really powerful

-We utilized autonome to host our Coinbase Developer Platform (CDP) agentKit agent.
+We had Autonome host our Coinbase Developer Platform (CDP) agentKit agent.
 After deploying this agent, we called the Autonome API and prompted our agent to mint an NFT that acts as an insurance claim.

-Future: one future implementation would be to deploy our own agent framework that does CDP SDK + AgentKit, which would allow us to execute smart contracts
+Future: One future implementation would be to deploy our own agent framework that does CDP SDK + AgentKit, which would allow us to execute smart contracts

 Feedback: Hyperbolic agent had some issues working until the dev team launched a v2.
-Implementing autonome into our code was also quite challenging as the curl commands weren't working.
+Implementing autonome into our code was also quite challenging, as the curl commands weren't working.

 ## Story Protocol
 Story Protocol was crucial in creating the incentive structure for camera providers.
-When a provider uploads their livestream, our application mints the imageURL as an NFT and registers it as an IPA.
+When a provider uploads their live stream, our application mints the imageURL as an NFT and registers it as an IPA.
 The camera provider is then paid a royalty every time a user queries that camera, incentivizing providers to be a part of the network.

-Future: We want to be able to have the frames collected by the camera to be put into a collection, giving users the ability to see previous signficant frames queried by users.
+Future: We want to be able to have the frames collected by the camera to be put into a collection, giving users the ability to see previous significant frames queried by users.

-Feedback: Our app was created using React.js, so it took us a good amount of time installing dependencies and reworking scripts to fit Story into our project - would love to see better react.js compatibility in the future.
+Feedback: Our app was created using React.js, so it took us a good amount of time to install dependencies and rework scripts to fit Story into our project - we would love to see better React.js compatibility in the future.
 Additionally, the typescript_tutorial was extremely helpful in quickstarting our project.

 ## Othentic
 Othentic was used to verify that each livestream is genuine by pushing the verified data onchain using EigenLayer's restaking security model.